Text2GraphQuery-Bench: A Text to Graph Query Benchmark: Experimental Analysis

 \subsection{Experimental Settings}

-{\textbf{Baseline Models.}} We evaluate our benchmark with a wide range of LLMs, including closed-source LLMs such as GPT-5.2 \cite{gpt5}, Claude Opus 4.5 \cite{claude2025}, Qwen3-Max~\cite{yang2025qwen3technicalreport}, as well as open-source LLMs like text2cypher-gemma-2-9b \cite{ozsoy2025text2cypher}, Qwen3-8B~\cite{yang2025qwen3technicalreport}.
-These models span a wide range, from closed-source to open-source, small-scale to large-scale and general-purpose to code-specific.
-For closed-source LLMs with undisclosed parameter sizes, their performance serves as a point of reference rather than a direct comparison under controlled parameter size conditions.\\ {\textbf{Strategies.}} We investigate different tuning strategies and In-Context Learning methods: \begin{enumerate}[leftmargin=*] \item \textbf{Zero-shot Prompting:} The model is provided with the target schema (DDL/Graph Schema) and the natural language question, directly generating the GQL query without examples.
+{\textbf{Baseline Models.}} We evaluate our benchmark with a wide range of LLMs, including large frontier models such as Claude Opus 4.8~\cite{anthropic2026claudeopus48}, Qwen3.7-Max~\cite{alibaba2026qwen37max}, GPT-5.5~\cite{openai2026gpt55}, Gemini-3.5-Flash~\cite{google2026gemini35flash}, DeepSeek-V4-Pro~\cite{deepseekai2026deepseekv4}, and Kimi K2.6~\cite{moonshotai2026kimik26}, as well as smaller open-weight baselines like Qwen3-8B~\cite{yang2025qwen3technicalreport} and text2cypher-gemma-2-9b~\cite{ozsoy2025text2cypher}, which has already been fine-tuned on the Text2Cypher dataset for Cypher generation.
+These models span proprietary and open-weight access, small-scale to large-scale, and general-purpose to code-specific.
+For models with undisclosed parameter sizes, their performance serves as a point of reference rather than a direct comparison under controlled parameter size conditions.\\ {\textbf{Strategies.}} We investigate different tuning strategies and In-Context Learning methods: \begin{enumerate}[leftmargin=*] \item \textbf{Zero-shot Prompting:} The model is provided with the target schema (DDL/Graph Schema) and the natural language question, directly generating the graph query without examples.
 This tests intrinsic generalization. \item \textbf{Few-shot In-Context Learning:} We use a fixed $k$-shot prompt ($k=3$).
-Specifically, we prepend the same three demonstrations (Question, Query) pairs to every test instance, selected from the training set and held constant across all evaluations to ensure reproducibility and avoid test-dependent retrieval. \item \textbf{Parameter-Efficient Fine-Tuning:} We apply LoRA~\cite{hu2022lora} to fine-tune the open-weights models on our Training Set.
+Specifically, we prepend the same three demonstrations (Question, Graph Query) pairs to every test instance, selected from the training set and held constant across all evaluations to ensure reproducibility and avoid test-dependent retrieval. \item \textbf{Parameter-Efficient Fine-Tuning:} We apply LoRA~\cite{hu2022lora} to fine-tune the open-weights models on our Training Set.
 We set the LoRA rank $r=16$, alpha $\alpha=32$, and use a learning rate of $2.0 \times 10^{-4}$ with a per-device batch size of 1 and gradient accumulation of 16 steps, for 3 epochs.
-This strategy aims to verify if small models can surpass large models through domain-specific alignment. \end{enumerate} {\textbf{Implementation Details.}} All queries are executed and verified on their corresponding database engines: Cypher queries on TuGraph-DB, ISO-GQL queries on Spanner Graph, and SQL queries on SQLite.
+This strategy aims to verify if small models can surpass large models through domain-specific alignment. \end{enumerate} {\textbf{Implementation Details.}} All models are evaluated in non-thinking mode (i.e., without extended chain-of-thought reasoning).
+All queries are executed and verified on their corresponding database engines: Cypher queries on TuGraph-DB, GQL queries on Spanner Graph, SQL/PGQ queries on Oracle DB, and SQL queries on SQLite.
 Experiments for open-weights models were conducted on a server equipped with 1 NVIDIA Tesla V100 GPU (32GB memory).